 Grazing tables at weddings are no longer just a trend… they’re a bona fide dietary staple on the culinary reception scene, and we don’t think that’s set to change anytime soon!

-However, while the ‘graze craze’ shows no sign of losing momentum, if you’re thinking about serving grazing platters or grazing tables as part of your wedding catering, there are a few things you absolutely must think about.
-If you are working with professional caterers, they will work through most of these issues with you, but these are tips you should also consider before you make your dietary decision.
+However, while the ‘graze craze’ shows no sign of losing momentum, if you’re thinking about serving grazing platters or grazing tables as part of your wedding catering service, there are a few things you absolutely must think about.
+If you are working with a professional events catering team, they will work through most of these issues with you, but these are tips you should also consider before you make your dietary decision.

 I hope you find this article useful – Please have a look at little white book wedding planner before you go xx

 The short answer is “Yes”!
-The longer answer is yes, but you must do so with a lot of thought, planning and preparation, if not the help of professionals, (and possibly a professional chef).
+The longer answer is yes, but you must do so with a lot of thought, planning and preparation, if not the help of a professional service.

 View this post on Instagram

-I have personally seen grazing tables done incredibly well, providing ample delicious catering for a number of smaller, less formal weddings, as well as engagement parties and PR events, but I am also very aware of the possible pitfalls of relying exclusively on a grazing platter or table to provide food for entire weddings, especially when they are all-day events.
+I have personally seen grazing tables done incredibly well, providing ample delicious food for a number of smaller, less formal weddings, as well as engagement parties and PR events.
+However, they can also be done not-so-well… you need to be very aware of the possible pitfalls of relying exclusively on a grazing platter or table to provide food for a large event such , especially when they are all-day events.

 The Pitfalls of Platters: What Can Go Wrong?